Inside Katharine McPhee's Dramatic Relationship History

 McPhee made her Broadway debut in Waitress in April, taking the sting off the cancellation of Scorpion in May after four seasons on CBS.

-"thank you so much to @CBS for this journey, to my awesome cast mates and crew whom I learned from every day and to all the wonderful @ScorpionCBS fans for being so passionate about what we created. we'll always be a family. #TeamScorpion," McPhee tweeted in May.
+"thank you so much to @CBS for this journey, to my awesome cast mates and crew whom I learned from every day and to all the wonderful @ScorpionCBS fans for being so passionate about what we created. we'll always be a family. #TeamScorpion," McPhee tweeted.

 Elyes Gabel also weighed in on the cancellation via Instagram, writing, "Look at these peoples.... with make ups,heavy lighting, and some speculative curly 80s hair mullet mismanagement.
 For 4 seasons a team comprised of talented, dedicated....extremely strange human beings, collected on set to entertain people.
 It's come time to pass the torch on to another show that will do the same.
 It was my supreme pleasure to work with everyone involved in the show, and I am thankful to them and the incredible fans, whose generous support has been strong and loving.
 We make entertainment so people can derive something from it.
 Happiness.
 Thank you for your support.
 Much love to you all!
 I think we see another door opening ;) @scorpioncbs@housegabel."